-The star type of the observed object .
+If this parameter is specified, the stored star types of the observed obejcts in the FITS headers are overridden.
 This value applies to all objects examined in the input frames.
 Examples would be "A3I", "G3IV" or "K0I".
 The first letter defines the star type, the second letter the spectral class and the last letters the luminosity class.